 3. Rohtang La, Himachal Pradesh

-Rohtang La is situated at 3,979m above sea level, making it lower than Khardung La and Pensi La.
+Rohtang La is 3,979m above sea level, lower than Khardung La and Pensi La.
 However, don’t let the altitude fool you – the pass has a dangerous reputation.
 Back in ancient times, when traders would traverse the pass on foot, the treacherous weather conditions at the pass’ top took countless lives.
-The word Rohtang in the local language means ‘pile of corpses, which is indicative of the pass’ dangers.
+In the local language, Rohtang means ‘pile of corpses, which indicates the pass dangers.
 Previously, the pass connected the Kullu Valley with the Lahaul and Spiti Valleys.
 However, since the inauguration of the Atal Tunnel, its importance has waned.

 4. Kunzum La, Himachal Pradesh

 The 4,551m high Kunzum La is one of the most spectacular passes in India.
-The pass connects the Lahaul and Spiti valleys, and it’s also home to a temple.
+The pass connects the Lahaul and Spiti valleys and is also home to a temple.
 Vehicles often round the temple compound before continuing their journeys, as it’s believed to bring good luck.
 To experience the breathtaking beauty of Kunzum La, you’ll have to approach Spiti from the Manali side.
-The roads in the area are not good, but the views from the pass do more than enough to make up for them.
+The roads in the area are not good, but the views from the past do more than enough to make up for them.

 5. Baralacha La, Himachal Pradesh

 Baralacha La is a pass that connects the Lahaul Valley in Himachal Pradesh to the Zanskar Valley in Ladakh.
 At the height of 4,850m, the pass remains full of snow for most of the year, making it one of the most beautiful sights on the Manali – Leh route.
-In addition, there are some incredible Himalayan lakes in the vicinity of the pass, which are sure to mesmerize you with their calm, blue waters.
+In addition, there are some incredible Himalayan lakes near the pass, sure to mesmerize you with their calm, blue waters.

 6. Nathu La, Sikkim

-Next up on this list of the best Himalayan passes in India is Nathu La in the north-eastern state of Sikkim.
-The 4,310m high Nathu La is one of Sikkim’s most popular tourist destinations, even though it’s situated on the sensitive Indo-China border.
-In terms of cross-border trade between India and China, no pass can come close to the Nathu La in terms of importance.
-However, conflicts and skirmishes between the Indian and Chinese armies have impacted the tourist footfall at Nathu La in recent years.
+Next on this list of the best Himalayan passes in India is Nathu La in the northeastern state of Sikkim.
+The 4,310m high Nathu La is one of Sikkim’s most popular tourist destinations, even though it’s on the sensitive Indo-China border.
+Regarding cross-border trade between India and China, no pass can come close to the Nathu La in terms of importance.
+However, conflicts and skirmishes between the Indian and Chinese armies have recently impacted the tourist footfall at Nathu La.

 7. Se La, Arunachal Pradesh